pastcompute/powerpoint_vba_scripts/README.md

 # Other ways

 - I could create a Powerpoint addin, or much around with macro signing, but this is nice and simple given it is not something I need to do a lot.

+# Note

+Only tested on Powerpoint for Mac version 16.74